The Brandon Chamber of Commerce is pleased to announce the recipients of the 2020 Business Achievement Awards!

 Recongizes a business person that exemplifies outstanding business practices and achievements, that demonstrates leadership, vision, and the creation of economic growth, while contributing to the community.
 This award recognizes individuals who are at the peak of their career.

-COMMUNITY IMPACT AWARD – RAY BROWNLEE
+COMMUNITY IMPACT AWARD – BRAD MUNN

 Recognizes an individual or business for outstanding community service to business and community endeavors and have contributed to the well-being of the community as a whole.

-OUTSTANDING NEW BUSINESS AWARD – ION COATING
+OUTSTANDING NEW BUSINESS AWARD – GREENSTONE BUILDING PRODUCTS

 This award recognizes the accomplishments of a business owner who has succeeded through innovation and risk-taking or achieved success in introducing new products or services or growing an existing product line through a unique approach.

 Greenstone Building Products manufactures high efficiency green building envelopes for homes and businesses.
 We are a proactive and economical approach to carbon-neutral building.
 ICE (Insulated Composite Envelope) Panels are an engineered combination of EPS insulation and steel stud framing.
 The unique manufacturing process and connection details eliminate thermal bridging, the number one cause of energy loss in conventional construction.

 Our mission is to lead the way in building envelope technology by producing healthy, economical and sustainable dwelling spaces.